faroya/academic-custom/content/post/make-a-simple-game-using-pygame/index.md

 ---
 title: "Make a simple game using Pygame "
 date: 2023-09-13T07:31:48.771Z
-summary: This project is a simple Python game where a player controls a rabbit to catch falling carrots, with the score increasing for each catch.
+summary: "This project is a simple Python game where a player controls a rabbit to catch falling carrots, with the score increasing for each catch.
 Developed using the Pygame library, it features basic graphics, sound effects, and utilizes collision detection for gameplay mechanics.
-The game runs continuously until the player opts to close the window.
+The game runs continuously until the player opts to close the window. "
 draft: false
 featured: false
 image:
-  filename: featured
+  filename: template.png
   focal_point: Smart
   preview_only: false
 ---
 # Rabbit Pygame Project

-In this project, I have implemented a simple game using the Pygame library where a rabbit tries to catch falling carrots.
-Each time a carrot is caught, the score increases.
-Here are the details of the project.
+This is a basic game I developed as a teaching tool during a tutorial session with my students.
+The goal is to inspire them to create more advanced and intricate game projects in Python for their end-of-semester assignments.

 ## Dependencies